posixfan/posixfan/README.md

 - [Code](https://github.com/posixfan/arp-keeper/blob/main/arp-keeper.py)

 #### [arp_scanner](https://github.com/posixfan/arp_scanner)
-This Python script performs an ARP scan on a specified IPv4 network range to discover live hosts, retrieves their MAC addresses, and identifies the manufacturers of the network interfaces:
+This is a simple ARP (Address Resolution Protocol) scanner written in Python 3.
+The tool scans a given IPv4 network range and identifies live hosts by their ARP responses.
+It also retrieves the MAC address and manufacturer information for each discovered device.
 - Technologies: Python, Scapy.
 - [Code](https://github.com/posixfan/arp_scanner/blob/main/arp_scanner.py)